harisont/harisont.github.io/index.md

 ### Long story short
-I grew up in [Perugia](https://www.openstreetmap.org/relation/42278#map=11/43.1399/12.3691) thinking I was good at learning languages but very bad at counting.
+I grew up in [Perugia](https://www.openstreetmap.org/relation/42278#map=11/43.1399/12.3691) thinking I was good at languages and bad at counting.
 Nonetheless, after high school I figured I'd ~~torture~~ challenge myself and study Computer Science.
 Against all odds, mostly thanks to [great company](https://github.com/orgs/dis-org/people), I managed to get a Bachelor's degree and fall in love with the subject in the meantime.
 I re-discovered language by taking a course about compilers and suddenly found myself in [Gothenburg](https://www.openstreetmap.org/node/25930131) together with my former _sambo_[^2] [K.](https://harisont.github.io/kappanneu/), studying Language Technology.
 Immediately after that, I spent some months working at a local language technology company, [Digital Grammars](https://www.digitalgrammars.com/).
 Despite that being a lot of fun, I soon went back to university, where I'm currently a _dottorandessa_[^3] at [Språkbanken Text](https://spraakbanken.gu.se/).